bowenl-math/bowenl-math.github.io/index.md

 ### Seminars
 * (2023Fall, last updated 2023/08/26)[Toric variety](notes/2023Fall/toric_variety.pdf).
-* (2023Spring, last updated 2023/06/04)[Principal bundle and its application](notes/2023Spring/geometry_of_principal_bundle.pdf).
+* (2023Spring)[Principal bundle and its application](notes/2023Spring/geometry_of_principal_bundle.pdf).
 In this lecture, firstly we introduce principal bundle and connections on it, the most important ingredients of this part are local computations.
-Then we introduce its applications on Chern-Weil theory, and we may introduce some applications on spin bundle if time and interests permitted.
+Then we introduce its applications on Chern-Weil theory.
-* (2022Fall, done) Here are the lecture notes of talks I gave, in a seminar about Bott-tu's GTM82, which is organized by [chenglong yu](https://chenglongyu.github.io/),
+* (2022Fall) Here are the lecture notes of talks I gave in a seminar about Bott-tu's GTM82, which is organized by [chenglong yu](https://chenglongyu.github.io/),
    - [Čech cohomology](notes/2022Fall/Cech_cohomology.pdf)
    - [Spectral sequence and its application](notes/2022Fall/Spectral_sequence.pdf)
  * (2022Summer, last updated 2023/01/30) Here is the draft of lecture note I typed for a seminar about [communicative algebra](notes/2022Summer/note_for_communicative_algebra.pdf).